 Once you file for alimony reduction, the court will thereby permit each spouse to conduct what is termed as ‘discovery’.
 This means each party can ask the other for information regarding their financial situation — this could include pay stubs, bank statements and tax returns.

 Should the court believe that the motion to reduce alimony has merit, it will forward the case to a plenary hearing.
 This hearing is often just as long-winded as divorce cases themselves so you should be prepared to wait.
-Before filing a case and using a lawyer to help reduce alimony in Ocean County, New Jersey, you should at least try to keep up payments as this will be viewed favorably by the court and demonstrate that you are acting in good faith.Getting the Help You Need
+Before filing a case and using an alimony lawyer in Ocean County to help reduce alimony, you should at least try to keep up payments as this will be viewed favorably by the court and demonstrate that you are acting in good faith.Getting the Help You Need

 Reducing alimony in NJ can be complicated and so it is extremely important to seek the necessary assistance from a divorce or family law attorney as the process will require legal expertise.
 Lawyers are generally well versed in technicalities and will assist you throughout the process of discovery and of course the trial itself.

 The offices of Goldstein Law Group in Ocean County are sure to provide you with an excellent lawyer to help reduce alimony in NJ and are guaranteed to aid you in every possible way they can.
-So do not hesitate to contact us or visit our law offices today, for legal counsel based on the evaluation of your particular case.
+So do not hesitate to contact us or visit our law offices today for legal counsel from an alimony attorney in Ocean County based on the facts of your particular case.